Last modified on November 15th, 2023

 Once complete, streamline each workflow and clarify each task based on what the actual work looks like in your organization.
 And don’t forget to configure and/or update your workflows and tasks inside your property management system, too.
 That way, you can ensure new workflows are followed consistently.

 4.)
-Automate routine and time-consuming tasks
+Automate routine and time-consuming tasks with AI

 5.)
 Measure consistency by gathering feedback and data